secure-systems-lab/securesystemslib/securesystemslib/_vendor/README.md

 ```

 Note that this does not commit any new files (our copy does not include
-all of the upstream files).
+all of the upstream files), any new implementation files will need to be
+`git add`ed before commit.
 Remember to update the expected upstream
 hash in `test-ed25519-upstream.sh`.